Aliases for AKAP4 Gene

 GeneCards Summary for AKAP4 Gene

 AKAP4 (A-Kinase Anchoring Protein 4) is a Protein Coding gene.
 Diseases associated with AKAP4 include Retinitis Pigmentosa 70.
-Among its related pathways are Activation of cAMP-Dependent PKA and Signal transduction_PKA signaling.
+Among its related pathways are Activation of cAMP-Dependent PKA and DAG and IP3 signaling.
 GO annotations related to this gene include protein kinase A binding.
 An important paralog of this gene is AKAP3.

 UniProtKB/Swiss-Prot for AKAP4 Gene